sanger-tol/blobtoolkit/docs/usage.md

 # ❌ Common mistake - includes /lineages at the end
 --busco /path/to/busco_downloads/lineages/

+# ❌ Another common mistake - points to a specific lineage
+--busco /path/to/busco_downloads/lineages/eukaryota_odb10/
 ```

-The pipeline will automatically detect and correct paths ending with `/lineages` to prevent the common error where BUSCO tries to access `/path/to/lineages/lineages/lineage_name` instead of `/path/to/lineages/lineage_name`.
+The pipeline will automatically detect and correct paths ending with `/lineages` or pointing to specific lineage directories (e.g., `eukaryota_odb10`) to prevent common errors where BUSCO tries to access incorrect paths.

 ### BLAST database path formats